jjloomis/adobe-audition-basic-audio-editing/listening-and-logging/zooming-in-out.md

-# Zooming in and out
+# Zooming In and Out

 To get a tighter or wider view of your waveforms, you can use the Zoom In and Zoom Out tools.